KingBendico/3semFlow2Week2/README.md

 ## Day 3 - Wednesday

-* AJAX with fetch and DOM manipulation: 1-3 complete, task 4 not complete and not obligatory
+* Fetch and Promises: 1-3 complete, task 4 not complete and not obligatory

 ## Day 4 - Thursday